dannygrob/OpenWatch/README.md

 # OpenWatch
-Open source watch based on [https://github.com/S-March/smarchWatch_PUBLIC](smarchWatch), da14683 ic
+Open source watch based on [https://github.com/S-March/smarchWatch_PUBLIC](smarchWatch), da14683 ic.
+It uses some files Samson wrote, but most are heavily changed or created by me.
+I did not want to fork it, since it's a different watch (on the same pcb but with touch connector).
+Also started this repo just for myself but decided to share it.

 ![Picture of the watch and os](https://www.digitalfactor.nl/watch/watch.jpg)